jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

       (ii) any travel document issued by any international organisation for the time being specified by the Minister for the purpose of this definition
   - **chief executive** means—
     (a) the chief executive of the Department:
-    (b) when used in relation to a relevant agency, the chief executive of that agency (including, where appropriate, the Commissioner of Police, the Chief of Defence Force, and the General Manager of the Aviation Security Service)
+    (b) when used in relation to a relevant agency, the chief executive of that agency (including, where appropriate, the Commissioner of Police, the Chief of Defence Force, and the Director of Civil Aviation)
   - **claim** means a claim by a person in New Zealand for recognition, as the case may be, as— (a) a refugee in New Zealand under the Refugee Convention:
     (b) a protected person in New Zealand under the Convention Against Torture: